Paradoxically, decades of chronic warfare in disputed border zones have created de facto nature reserves. What happens when peace breaks out?

 Given the country’s immensity, and for logistical reasons, only “high-value targets” were hit by the U.S. military—with much of the bombing confined to places such as the Ho Chi Minh Trail, the border between North and South Vietnam, or known Viet Cong bases.
 Consequently, large amounts of the countryside escaped direct hits.
 (This is not to say that there were not humanitarian concerns as well.
 For example, the reservoirs serving Hanoi were never attacked, for fear of drowning large numbers of innocent civilians.)

 This meant that, even though more than 850 square miles of forest were destroyed during the Second Indochina War, the vast majority of forest land was spared.
 Most animal habitat was far from combat areas.
 And the many fissures and folds in the steep terrain of wet, old-growth forest—the preferred environment of newly found rare mammals such as the saola (an animal that looks like a goat but is genetically closer to an ox)—proved difficult to bomb effectively.
 Vo Quy was sure that many other creatures similarly managed to escape, and he was convinced they are still out there.
 “The local people are always finding things that we scientists do not know about,” he said—a statement that was supported later by outsiders such as biologist George Schaller.
-“In Vietnam, I once ate a pig which had been thought extinct since 1892,” said Schaller.
+“In Vietnam, I once ate [for dinner] a pig which had been thought extinct since 1892,” said Schaller.
 (Some measurements by taxonomist Colin Groves later confirmed that it was indeed the “missing” animal.)

 Vietnam’s myriad caves also helped preserve wildlife.
 Many animals had access to such caves—usually located in narrow, deep, forgotten, jungle-covered valleys that were essentially out of the way of anything but a direct hit.
 With some of them big enough to swallow entire city blocks, the caves provided ample space in which to hide.